bcmichael/RNMR-Docs/docs/command/full_command.md

 ## F
 Set synthesizer offset frequency

-Category: Freq.
-Control
+Category: Frequency Control

-Format: `F` syn freq
+Format: `F` chan freq

-Defaults: current current
+Defaults: 1 current

-Prerequisites: For RNMR: Acquisition stopped (HALT) For RNMRP:  	no restrictions
+Prerequisites: For RNMRA: Acquisition stopped (HALT).
+For RNMRP:	no restrictions

 Description:
 `F` sets the frequency offset of a spectrometer synthesizer.
-When `F` is used in RNMR on a spectrometer with S-bus interfaced synthesizers, `F` resets the actual output frequency as well as the scale offset for processing.
-On all spectrometers without implemented synthesizer control and in RNMRP, the `F` command only affects the frequency scale offset.
+When `F` is used in RNMRA `F` resets the actual output frequency as well as the scale offset for processing.
+In RNMRP, the `F` command only affects the frequency scale offset.

-The first parameter, "syn" selects which synthesizer is to be adjusted.
-If "syn" is omitted, RNMR will prompt for a synthesizer number with the number of the current observe channel synthesizer as the default.
-Since RNMR currently supports up to four synthesizers, legal values of "syn" are integers from 1 to 4.
+The synthesizer to be set is selected by chan which refers to a logical channel.
+If chan is omitted, RNMR will prompt for a synthesizer number with 1 as the default.
+Since RNMR currently supports up to four synthesizers, legal values of chan are integers from 1 to 4.
 The synthesizer selected must have an assigned nucleus.
 To assign a nucleus to a synthesizer, use the command `NUC`.

-The second argument, "freq" specifies the frequency offset to which the selected synthesizer will be set.
-If this argument is omitted, RNMR will prompt for a frequency with the current synthesizer offset as the default.
-When RNMR prompts with the current offset, this offset is expressed in the current frequency units for synthesizer "syn" (Hz, kHz, MHz, or PPM) and includes any contribution from the reference frequency of the assigned nucleus.
-Consequently, whenever the reference frequency for the assigned  nucleus is changed by `NUCD`, the offset displayed by `F` will be changed to reflect the new reference frequency.
+The frequency offset will be set to freq.
+If freq is omitted RNMR will prompt for it with the current offset as the default.
+The offset is in the current frequency unit as set and displayed by `UNIT /FREQ`, and takes into account the reference frequency for the nucleus assigned to the channel.

-The number of decimal places reported for the offset frequency is displayed and set by `NDEC` for the current frequency unit.
-If the user accepts the current frequency by pressing <RETURN\> at the FREQ prompt, no changes are made.
 The frequency offset set by `F` is considered to be precise to 0.1 Hz, regardless of the choice of frequency units or number of decimal places (`NDEC`).

 The actual frequency output by the spectrometer is a function of the reference frequency and PPM to Hz conversion factor of the synthesized nucleus as well as the offset selected by the `F` command: